chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 Sure.
 For the past two years at Toyou Feiji, I worked as a Senior Frontend Developer with full-stack responsibilities.
 My main focus was on improving the performance, architecture, and overall developer experience for our storage management platforms.
 My key contributions fall into three main areas.

 First, my primary project was leading the architecture redesign of our centralized storage platform.
 The old system had no clear separation between frontend and backend, making it difficult to maintain.
 So, I led the design of a completely new frontend architecture using Vue.js and TypeScript.
 This created a much more scalable, component-based system.
-As a result, our codebase became type-safe and significantly easier to work with, which really boosted the team's development speed.
+As a result, our codebase became type-safe and easier to work with, which really boosted the team's development speed.

 Next, on our distributed storage platform, I focused on optimizing the developer workflow.
 The project had extremely slow build times, so I migrated from Webpack to Vite, and integrated ESLint.
-As a result, we achieved over 60% faster build times, and the ESLint integration automatically caught and helped us fix over 300 legacy issues, significantly improving our code quality.
+As a result, we achieved over 60% faster build times, and the ESLint integration helped us fix over 300 legacy issues, significantly improving our code quality.

 And third, our support team was overwhelmed with repetitive questions, so I built an AI-powered chat tool using Vue.js with Ragflow.
 This tool automated responses to common questions and helped our support team focus on more complex cases.